AA8020/Software-Testing-Portfolio/01-Foundation_Testing/README.md

 ---

 ## 💡 Why I Included This
-As a junior QA/tester, I know it’s not just about *running tests*, it’s about understanding how QA fits into the bigger picture.
+As a QA/tester, I know it’s not just about *running tests*, it’s about understanding how QA fits into the bigger picture.
 This folder shows that I can apply QA principles on a real demo site, deliver a full QA cycle from planning to execution, reporting, and closure, and communicate findings clearly with artifacts that feel like a real QA sprint.